-- 4. So long as any of the Notes remains outstanding, copies of the latest annal report of the Issuer, including its consolidated annual accounts and a summary of its nonconsolidated annual accounts, and of the latest unaudited quarterly filings of the Company with the U.S. Securities and Exchange Commission (which include quarterly financial information) may be obtained from, and copies of the Trust Indentures (incorporating the form of the Global Notes and the Notes) and the Certificate of Incorporation and Articles of Incorporation of the Issuer will be available for inspection at, the specified offices for the time being of the Luxembourg Paying Agent. - 5.
+- 4. So long as any of the Notes remains outstanding, copies of the latest annal report of the Issuer, including its consolidated annual accounts and of the latest unaudited quarterly filings of the Company with the U.S. Securities and Exchange Commission (which include quarterly financial information) may be obtained from, and copies of the Indenture (incorporating the forms of the Global Notes) and the Certificate of Incorporation and Bylaws of the Issuer will be available for inspection at the specified offices of the Luxembourg Paying Agent.
+The Company does not publish unconsolidated accounts. - 5.
 Except as disclosed in this Prospectus, there has been no change (nor any development or event likely to involve a prospective change) which is materially adverse to the condition (financial or other), prospects, results or operations or general affairs of the issuer or the Euronet group since March 31, 1998. - 6.
 Except as disclosed in this Prospectus under the section entitled "Litigation", neither the Issuer nor any of its subsidiaries is involved in any litigation, arbitration or administrative proceedings which, if determined adversely to the Issuer or any such subsidiary, would individually or in the aggregate have a material adverse effect on the condition (financial or other), prospects, results of operations or general affairs of the Issuer or the Euronet group and, so far as the Issuer is aware having made all reasonable enquiries, there are no such litigation, arbitration or administrative proceedings pending or threatened. - 7.
-Legal opinions in connection with the issue of the Notes will be given by Arent Fox Kintner Plotkin & Kahn, PLLC, legal advisers to the Issuer.
+Legal opinions in connection with the issue of the Notes will be given by Arent Fox Kintner Plotkin & Kahn, PLLC, legal advisers to the Issuer. - 8.
+Euronet conducts its business in each market through a wholly-owned operating subsidiary.
+The names and dates of incorporation of these operating subsidiaries are as follows: